pyspeckit/pyspeckit/install_via_GitHub.rst

   ``git add changed_file``
 where changed_file is the name of the file(s) you edited.

-Time to commit your change and add a little note about your change:
+Time to commit your change and add a little note about your change ``git commit -m details``
-  ``git commit -m details about the change(s) you made ``
+``details`` should be a description of the changes you made, put inside quotes

 Push the change to GitHub:
   ``git push origin name_of_branch``